How to Pay Off Credit Card Debt Fast: 7 Proven Strategies

 7. Consolidate With a Personal Loan

-Be careful with this strategy: do not run up new credit card balances after consolidating.
-The goal is to eliminate the debt, not to free up credit card limits for more spending.
+One rule: don't run the credit cards back up after consolidating.
+This is the single biggest trap with consolidation.
+The goal is to kill the debt, not to free up credit limits for another round of spending.

 Check Your Debt-to-Income Ratio